JurgenMik/CSS_grid_layout/README.md

 CSS/HTML

-Using the grid to practise creating unique layouts
+Using the grid property to practise creating unique layouts